FACTBOX-London Bridge attack - What do we know so far?

 * Refinery's fuel production at least 50 pct capacity -trade

-LONDON, June 4 Seven people were killed by militants who drove a van at high speed into pedestrians on London Bridge and then stabbed revellers in the nearby Borough Market area on Saturday.
+LONDON, June 4 At least six people were killed by militants who drove a van at high speed into pedestrians on London Bridge and then stabbed revellers in the nearby Borough Market area on Saturday.

-Britain's third militant attack in as many months came five days before a national election which British Prime Minister Theresa May said would go ahead on Thursday as planned.

-May said the perpetrators were Islamist militants and called for a tougher counter-terrorism strategy.

 For the main story on the attack: